nxskok/pasias/docs/03-data-summaries.md

 $$

-The nice thing about this is that it uses the interquartile range, so it won't be distorted by outliers. verb=geom_histogram= can take a bin width, so we can use it as follows:
+The nice thing about this is that it uses the interquartile range, so it won't be distorted by outliers. `geom_histogram` can take a bin width, so we can use it as follows: